 Even though around 90% of the highways in the United States are lined with guardrails by Trinity Industries, their specific ET-Plus model is banned from further use in 44 states, including Illinois.
 West Virginia is taking it a step further and is removing that model from its highways.
 Other states could do the same, but the endeavor would be costly, so for now they stopped using that specific model for new guardrails.

 Since these guardrail models have not been completely removed from every state and you still run a risk of crashing into them, it’s important to keep in mind that guardrails are not as safe as you would expect them to be.
 If you can, avoid hitting the metal rails as much as possible.
 However, in a car accident, you don’t always have control over the situation, so sometimes they’re impossible to avoid.

-Car accidents can cause all kinds of damages and injuries depending on the situation.
+Car accidents can cause damages and injuries depending on the situation.
 When you weren’t at fault, and a guardrail made the damages worse, you might be interested in filing a claim to hold the responsible party liable for their actions.
-With the help of a Chicago car accident lawyer from Thomas Law Offices, you’ll be able to recover damages from the responsible party.
+With the help of Thomas Law Offices, you’ll be able to recover damages from the responsible party.

-Our experienced car accident attorney knows that the best cases are built on thorough investigations into what happened.
+Our experienced team of Chicago car accident lawyers know that the best cases are built on thorough investigations into what happened.
 We’ll look at all angles of your accident so that we can piece together the full story and ensure that fault is placed on the correct party.
 Reach out to our office today so that we can discuss your potential claim and get started right away.